 i.
-Outsourcing Policy and Key Functions That Have Been Outsourced ii.
-Description of Material Intra-group Outsourcing
+Outsourcing Policy and Key Functions That Have Been Outsourced

 FIRL utilizes external vendors to support parts of its operations.
-These vendors are contracted by Fortitude International Group Services Ltd., an affiliate of the Company, which recharges FIRL for the services provided by these vendors.
+These vendors are contracted by FIGS, which recharges FIRL for the services provided by these vendors.
 No key functions are outsourced by FIRL.
-In addition, FIRL also maintains a Third Party

-Risk Management Standard that outlines the vetting, suitability and contracting process for outsourced relationships and the due diligence procedures to be undertaken to monitor performance and provide oversight of such arrangements.
+In addition, FIRL also maintains a Third Party Risk Management Standard that outlines the vetting, suitability and contracting process for outsourced relationships and the due diligence procedures to be undertaken to monitor performance and provide oversight of such arrangements.